 As long as the application meets the above requirements, the residency centre itself can select the artists based on its own guidelines.
 You can invite both individual artists and small groups.
 Artists can be selected through an open call following the grant decision, or you can apply for funding for the artists that have already been selected.

 Who is eligible to apply?

-Funding can be applied for by existing residency centres or organisations, institutions and groups that are starting up new residency centres or initiatives within the residency sector in the field of art and culture.
+Funding can be applied for by existing residency centres or organisations, institutions and groups that that have at least one year of documented experience of organising residencies in the fields of art and culture.